It’s a controversial topic! Do class sizes really matter?

 I have decided to risk my life and write this blog!
 It’s a topic that is always debated in the education field!

-On one side of this debate, we have the teachers, unions, parents and some academics arguing that smaller classes allow better teaching and learning, on the other, policy makers, politicians and some academics that argue that class size has very little impact on student achievement.
+On one side of this debate, we have the teachers, unions, parents, and some academics arguing that smaller classes allow better teaching and learning, on the other, policy makers, politicians, and some academics that argue that class size has very little impact on student achievement.

 John Hattie, a well-known researcher in the education field, believes that reducing class size does enhance student achievement, however, only by a marginal amount.
 He believes what is really important is that the teacher learns to be an expert in their own class, no matter how many students are in their class.

 There are so many different variables with this debate!
-The school, the culture, the behaviour of the students, the socioeconomic location of the school, the varying abilities and possible diagnosis of students in the class.
+The school, the culture, the behavior of the students, the socioeconomic location of the school, the varying abilities and possible diagnosis of students in the class.